nodejs/node/deps/npm/doc/misc/npm-scripts.md

 ## DESCRIPTION

-npm supports the "scripts" property of the package.json script, for the following scripts:
+npm supports the "scripts" property of the package.json file, for the following scripts:

 * prepublish:
+  Run BEFORE the package is packed and published, as well as on local `npm install` without any arguments.
+(See below)
+* prepare:
-  Run BEFORE the package is published.
-(Also run on local `npm install` without any arguments.)
+  Run both BEFORE the package is packed and published, and on local `npm install` without any arguments (See below).
+This is run AFTER `prepublish`, but BEFORE `prepublishOnly`.
+* prepublishOnly:
+  Run BEFORE the package is prepared and packed, ONLY on `npm publish`.
+(See below.)
+* prepack:
+  run BEFORE a tarball is packed (on `npm pack`, `npm publish`, and when installing git dependencies)
+* postpack:
+  Run AFTER the tarball has been generated and moved to its final destination.
 * publish, postpublish:
   Run AFTER the package is published.
 * preinstall: